NoroffFEU/development-platforms/trpc-case-study.md

 #### Scalability

 - In larger-scale projects, in a larger team, it's often beneficial to come up with a clear set of rules and a schema that everyone can work from. tRPC does not offer this.
-- If your app is getting increasingly more complex and require more nuanced requirements, tRPC might not be the best option.
+- If your app is getting increasingly more complex and requires more nuanced requirements, other options provide better solutions to maintain your server-side code base.

 ## Comparison